 Mount Everest in Asia

 Mount Everest is the highest mountain peak in the world and is located in the Himalayan Mountain Range.
 Standing at 29,029 ft (8848 m); it was first summited via the South Col. Route by Sir.
-Edmund Hillary and Tenzing Norgay Sherpa in 1953, an expedition that saw a part of the mountain named as the “Hillary Step,” located halfway between the South Summit and the Summit Proper at 28,839 (8790 m).
+Edmund Hillary and Tenzing Norgay Sherpa in 1953.
+During this expedition, part of the mountain was named the “Hillary Step,” located halfway between the South Summit and the Summit Proper at 28,839 (8790 m).
 The mountain straddles two countries, Nepal and China, and is said to grow about 1.27 millimeters each year.

 Aconcagua in South America

 Aconcagua is the highest mountain outside of Asia and is located in the Andes Mountain Range in South America.
 Aconcagua stands at 22,838 ft (6,961 m) and was first summited by Matthias Zurbriggen in 1897 via the Northwest Wall’s Normal Route.

 Aconcagua is located in the Mendoza Province of Argentina.
 Like Everest, although it is the second highest mountain, it is not considered to be a technical mountain per se.

 Denali (Formerly Mt.
 McKinley) in North America